schlegelp/cmtk_apply/README.md

 pytest tests/
 ```

-To compare against CMTK's `streamxform` tool (if available):
+To compare against CMTK's `streamxform` tool:

 ```bash
 pytest -v tests/test_cmtk_xf.py::test_affine_matches_streamxform
 pytest -v tests/test_cmtk_xf.py::test_warp_matches_streamxform
 ```

-Tests skip automatically if `streamxform` is not in the expected location.
+Tests automatically use precomputed results if `streamxform` is not found, so they can be run in any environment.

 ## Example: JFRC2 to FCWB Registration

-The `JFRC2_FCWB.list/` folder contains a pre-computed registration from the Drosophila reference brain JFRC2 to the FCWB template.
+The `JFRC2_FCWB.list/` folder contains a pre-computed registration from the *Drosophila* reference brain JFRC2 to the FCWB template.
 This registration includes:
 - An affine component (12 DOF)
 - A 59×27×11 B-spline warp grid with deformation coefficients